Skasselbard/NixOS-K3s-Cluster/README.md

 - it should be possible to extend (k3s) config of the k3s server with a config file
 - for k3s versions: take a tag from here https://hub.docker.com/r/rancher/k3s/tags #FIXME: Version is not used for server container

+- ip can have a distinct deployment target: ip@deployment_target
+- ip can be dynamic with "dhcp", or "auto"
+  - dynamic ips need deployment target (manually extracted)

+- disk with `/` is expected to be formatted during installation
 ### Example
 Check the [examples](/exampls/plans) folder.